tinyCodes1/Compil/readme.md

 # Overview
 ---
 @tinycode/compil is simple script to make standalone html file.

 - Typescript file can be specified as src in html file.
+- Script and style declaration should be in single line if pointing to another reference.
 - By default script specified as type="module" in output html.
 - You may use precompiled version.